 and writing "The Industrial Revolution was very industrial.
 It was also very revolutionary.
 Because of this, it was a very industrial revolution..."
 Since those are the essays they've chosen to post as samples, I assume they are the highest quality of writing and proofreading that they can produce for a college speech/presentation and a college essay, respectively.

-Extremely experienced, versatile and honest American writer with a law degree from NYLS located in NYC.
-NYCFreelancewriter(dot)com
+Extremely experienced and honest writer with a law degree located in NYC: NYCFreelanceWriter "dot"com